QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/index.md

 <div class="row row-cols-md-2"><div>

-**Remotes** are specifying were and how the code is fetched and send when using operations such as `git push`, `git pull`...
+**Remotes** specify where and how the code is fetched and sent when using operations such as `git push`, `git pull`...

 They are automatically set when closing a repository.
-For [remote git server](#remote-git-server-), the remote is commonly called `origin`.
+For [remote git servers](#remote-git-server-), the remote is commonly called `origin`.

 You can use `remote/myBranch` to use a branch from a specific remote, for instance, `origin/main`.
 </div><div>